Sauaso Sue: 2015

 On 23 January 2015, Sue was named in the Wests Tigers 2015 Auckland Nines squad.
 On 2 May 2015, Sue played for Samoa in the 2015 Polynesian Cup.
 He played a personal best 23 games for the Wests Tigers, only missing one game due to a shoulder injury, and had stints starting at both prop and as a second-rower.

 2016

 In February, Sue played for the Tigers in the 2016 NRL Auckland Nines.
-On 7 May, he played for Samoa against Tonga in the 2016 Pacific Test, and represented them again in a test against Fiji in October.
+On 7 May, he played for Samoa against Tonga in the 2016 Polynesian Cup, and represented them again in a test against Fiji in October.
 For Wests Tigers, Sue began the season playing at lock.
 By the end of the season, he was starting in the front row with mid-season transfer Elijah Taylor playing at lock.
 In round 25, Sue scored his first ever double in a game against the Warriors, taking his season total to a personal-best 4 tries from 21 matches.